 Blade vs. Burr

-Here are two burr grinders we love!
+Here are four burr grinders we love!

 Grinding your coffee

 Now, let's chat about the size.
 Grind size for brewing method, of course.
 The essential rule here is the longer your water is in contact with your grounds, the more coarse the grind.
 We created this handy dandy chart to show you the grind size for your preferred brewing method.